GoIntegro/hateoas-bundle/README.md

 Try it out
 ==========

-There's a small example app bundled with the bundle, so you can feel the magic in your finger tips without much ado.
+Check out [the example app project](https://github.com/skqr/hateoas-bundle-example), so you can feel the magic in your finger tips without much ado.

-If you have SQLite and a couple of minutes, you can
-- clone the project,
-- open the `example/` dir,
-- install the [Composer](http://getcomposer.org/) deps there,
-- run `app/console doctrine:schema:create` to setup the db,
-- run `app/console server:run` to run the app at `127.0.0.1:8000`,

-and try out the HATEOAS API on `http://127.0.0.1:8000/api/v1`.

-The `/users`, `/posts`, and `/comments` resources are available.

-(You'll need to create some entities using the API or by running `app/console doctrine:fixtures:load --fixtures=src/HateoasInc/Bundle/ExampleBundle/DataFixtures/ORM`.)

 Installation
 ============